10 Best Day Trips from Orlando You Won’t Want to Miss

 4. St. Augustine

 If you’re considering day trips from Orlando, St. Augustine is the longest one on the list.
 It takes around 2 hours to get to the small coastal town.
-(Take I-4 E, then I-95 N.) Make this a full-day trip so you can explore the beach and the fantastic food scene.
+(Take I-4 E, then I-95 N.) Make this a full-day trip to explore the beach and the fantastic food scene.
 Bring comfortable walking shoes as almost all of the streets are cobblestone.

 The Castillo de San Marcos is the top-visited attraction in St. Augustine.
 It’s a large fort originally built by the Spanish to protect Florida and the Atlantic Ocean trade route.
 Built more than 450 years ago, it’s the oldest fort in The United States.